lastweek/fpga_readings/zedboard/README.md

 		- BRAM: 4.9 Mb
 	- Figure 2.1 shows the signals between PS and PL: AXI, EMIO, JTAG, and misc signals
 	- Sec 2.5 PS-PL MIO-EMIO signals and interfaces.
+	- Figure 2.3 shows all possible signal routing through MIO and EMIO
+	- Figure 16-2 Ethernet System Viewpoint.
+Damn.
+Thos two Ethernet MAC IP are behind MIO and EMIO.
+For eth0, zedboard already has `Marvell PHY -> MIO -> ETH`.
+But for eth1, `(empty) -> PL -> EMIO -> ETH`.
+Basically, for eth1, we need a PHY.
+I saw we can use FMC/LPC.
+There is something called ethernetfmc.
+Anyhow, this isn't the ideal case for us.

 ## About Ethernet